 Nestldown is sheer exhilaration.
 You feel a giddy sense of expectation and joy, as you discover nature's best so skillfully combined with the fruit of human imagination.

-CEREMONY CAPACITY: The outdoor chapel, Foxglove Meadow, and the Main Lawn each hold 200 seated guests.
-The Barn holds 150 seated guests.
+CEREMONY CAPACITY: The outdoor chapel, Foxglove Meadow, and the Main Lawn each seat 200 guests.
+The Barn seats 200.

-EVENT/RECEPTION & MEETING CAPACITY: There is one indoor and several outdoor spaces available that hold up to 200 seated guests.
+EVENT/RECEPTION & MEETING CAPACITY: Indoors, the facility holds 200 seated or standing guests.
+There are several outdoor spaces that hold up to 200 seated.
 Smaller events can also be accommodated.

-50% of the rental fee is required to reserve your date; the balance is due 60 days prior to the event.
-The rental fees range $3,500–15,000 depending on guest count, space rented and time of year.
+50% of the rental fee is required to secure your date; the balance is due 60 days prior to the event.
+The rental fee ranges $7,500–20,000 depending on the guest count, space reserved and time of year.